Cosmic Microwave Background

 CMB Map of 0.1 Baryon Density

-More on the CMB and how it would change with different cosmological constants can be found in the PowerPoint below.
+More on the CMB and how it would change with different cosmological constants can be found in this PowerPoint.